 • A 2013 paper in BMJ Quality and Safety found, “rater experiences for Yelp and HCAHPS [Hospital Consumer Assessment of Healthcare Providers and Systems surveys] may be similar, and that consumers posting ratings on Yelp may observe aspects of care related to important patient outcomes.”

 • A remarkable paper was published for the New York State Health Foundation by consultant Manhattan Institute in 2017, going significantly deeper and wider than the 2013 study.
 It noted two important weaknesses in HCAHPS: “significant lag times” [between surveys and low rates of utilization.
-Yelp reviews were written “in real time and often written by patients for patients” and perceptions of what matters most to them can change over time.”
+Yelp reviews were written “in real-time and often written by patients for patients,” and perceptions of what matters most to them can change over time.”
 Yelp reviews also capture the opinions of caregivers, which may be particularly salient in cases where patients are frail, elderly, or unable to complete a survey or adequately advocate for themselves.

-This is not to say that everything’s rosy, though—a 2018 study (also in BMJ Quality & Safety) found poor correlation between Yelp ratings and objective quality measures from the Nursing Home Compare website.
+This is not to say that everything’s rosy, though—a 2018 study (also in BMJ Quality & Safety) found a poor correlation between Yelp ratings and objective quality measures from the Nursing Home Compare website.
 Delicious opportunity for more study!

 1. Ask people to rate you!
-Patients are surprisingly happy to leave you a rating…IF you ask.
-Because itWays to get positive patient reviews feels awkward and intrusive, we are often hesitant to ask patients to leave reviews or ratings.
+Patients are surprisingly happy to leave you a rating… If you ask.
+Because it feels awkward and intrusive, we are often hesitant to ask patients to leave reviews or ratings.
 Don’t fall into this trap!
-By the simple task of asking, you are much more likely to build up that online reputation.
+By the simple task of asking, you are much more likely to build up that positive online reputation.

-3. A simple follow up text or email inviting more feedback: How was your visit?
+3. A simple follow-up text or email inviting more feedback: How was your visit?
 How was your wait time?
 How are we doing?
 Just be sure to do something with the responses—don’t stuff them away in a black hole of papers to review another day.
 Your consumer was kind enough to say something to you—that’s gold (and generous).
 Listen and really hear them.

-If the complaints or compliments are consistent, figure out a way to fix them or build on them, before they hit the internet for all to see.
+If the complaints or compliments are consistent, figure out a way to fix them or build on them before they hit the internet for all to see.

 As the Manhattan Institute paper says, “We do not argue that Yelp alone is, or can be, the only guide to quality hospitals.
 However, when people can choose where they will obtain care—as do patients with traditional Medicare coverage for elective or planned surgeries, or when consumers can choose among insurance options—Yelp ratings can provide a helpful guide.
 This tool will get even better at helping patients identify quality institutions and physicians as the number of Yelp’s hospital and provider reviews increases.”